Skip to main content

 Global rice prices remain elevated compared to the 2020-2022 average.
 The FAO Rice Price Index has been trending above its five-year average for over two years.
 For import-dependent nations in Sub-Saharan Africa and the Middle East, this represents a persistent food cost burden that strains government budgets and consumer purchasing power.

 The geopolitical dimension is also evolving.
 Rice has become a tool of food diplomacy, with India selectively opening export channels to strategic partners.
-Meanwhile, African nations are accelerating investment in domestic rice production — Nigeria, Tanzania, and Senegal all have active programs — but these take years to materially impact import dependency.
+Meanwhile, African nations are accelerating research in domestic rice production — Nigeria, Tanzania, and Senegal all have active programs — but these take years to materially impact import dependency.

 Key Risk Factors